deya-eldeen/blog/_posts/post/2021-10-17-what-is-swift.md

 ### Swift’s Versatility and Ease of Learning

 To facilitate onboarding for newcomers, `Swift` can be used in various environments.
-One of the most accessible is the `Swift` Playgrounds, an interactive environment in Xcode, or through a web-based REPL (Read-Eval-Print Loop) like [this one](https://replit.com/languages/swift).
-A REPL provides a command-line interface that allows developers to experiment with `Swift` in an interpreted-like environment, making it easy to learn and test new code snippets quickly.
+One of the most accessible is the `Swift` Playgrounds, an interactive environment in Xcode, or through a web-based `REPL` (Read-Eval-Print Loop) like [this one](https://replit.com/languages/swift).
+A `REPL` provides a command-line interface that allows developers to experiment with `Swift` in an interpreted-like environment, making it easy to learn and test new code snippets quickly.

 ## Swift: A General-Purpose, Multi-Paradigm Language

-Swift is a type-safe, **general-purpose**, and **multi-paradigm** language.
+`Swift` is a type-safe, **general-purpose**, and **multi-paradigm** language.
 It supports a wide range of programming paradigms, including **object-oriented**, **functional**, and **generic** programming.
-This flexibility allows developers to use the most suitable style for a given problem, recognizing that no single paradigm is perfect for all use cases. `Swift` provides its own versions of common C and Objective-C types, alongside powerful data structures such as Arrays, Sets, and Dictionaries.
-Moreover, it includes unique types like tuples, which enable the passing of grouped values—a feature not available in Objective-C.
+This flexibility allows developers to use the most suitable style for a given problem, recognizing that no single paradigm is perfect for all use cases. `Swift` provides its own versions of common `C` and `Objective-C` types, alongside powerful data structures such as Arrays, Sets, and Dictionaries.
+Moreover, it includes unique types like tuples, which enable the passing of grouped values—a feature not available in `Objective-C`.

 ### Swift Projects and Ecosystem